 - All selected projects must be submitted and completed within the given time frame.

 - Artists carrying out selected projects will be invited to a kickoff ‘boot camp’ preparation meeting in early February 2019 (TBA)

 - Artists carrying out selected projects will be granted a 1 month production residency (Accommodation and studio provided in Estonia or Latvia February, March or April 2019).

 - Artists carrying out selected projects will be granted an honorarium of 3000€

 - Travel Budget

-- Artists will be granted access to the facilities and material waste resources of ZAAO LTD (http://www.zaao.lv/en), a partner in the WasteArt project (See gallery below for examples.
+- Artists will be granted access to the facilities and material waste resources of ZAAO LTD (http://www.zaao.lv/en), a partner in the WasteArt project (See gallery below for examples of collected waste materials.
 Specified amounts can be set aside for projects).

 - Artists will be provided with limited production and technical assistance for the installation of works.